tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ## Tests

 You can write two different kinds of tests in Haskell.
-Unit tests, provided by HUnit, behave like in every other lanuage.
+Unit tests, provided by HUnit, behave like in every other language.
 You can use them to test that one plus two is three, for example.
-QuickCheck gives another kind of test: property tests.
+QuickCheck gives another kind: property tests.
-They check things like "the sum of even numbers is even".
+They check properties like "the sum of even numbers is even".

-Instead of using those libraries directly, we're going to use [HSpec][].
+We're going to use [HSpec][] instead of those libraries.
-It's got a nicer syntax and a uniform interface for both libraries.
+It has a nicer syntax and a uniform interface for both.

-Create a new folder, `test-suite`, for the tests.
+Create a `test-suite` folder for the tests.
+In there, create `Spec.hs`, the top-level entry point.
+HSpec discovers and runs your tests using the `hspec-discover` GHC preprocessor.

+{% highlight hs %}
+-- test-suite/Spec.hs
+{-# OPTIONS_GHC -F -pgmF hspec-discover #-}
+{% endhighlight %}

+It assumes you laid your tests out in the format it expects, so create a spec file for your library.
 We don't have much functionality to test, but we can write a unit test and a property test for the `husk` function.